zhao-shihan/MACE-apptainer/README-mace.md

 ### How to run

+#### Simple usage

-The image contains MACE and its dependencies (including ROOT and Geant4 libraries).
+The container contains MACE offline software and its dependencies (including ROOT and Geant4 libraries).
-You can run MACE simulation by `apptainer run`:
+You can run MACE simulation by

-- `apptainer run rgb.sif SimMACE`
+- `apptainer run mace.sif SimMACE`
-- `apptainer run rgb.sif SimTarget`
+- `apptainer run mace.sif SimTarget`
-- `apptainer run rgb.sif SimEMC`
+- `apptainer run mace.sif SimEMC`

+Or, after executed `chmod +x mace.sif`, simply

+- `./mace.sif SimMACE`
+- `./mace.sif SimTarget`
+- `./mace.sif SimEMC`

 and it should show the program interface.

+#### Recommended usage

+However, in some cases you may want to use the container from everywhere on you machine.
+A recommended usage is to make the container executable and add it to `PATH`.

+First, make the container executable by

+- `chmod +x mace.sif`

+Then, copy/move the container to an installation directory (e.g. `path/to/install`), and (optionally) shorten its name (e.g. `mace`) by

+- `mv mace.sif path/to/install/mace`

+After that, add the following line in e.g. `~/.bashrc`:

+- `export PATH=path/to/install:$PATH`

+This line adds the container directory into the `PATH`.
+After restarted the terminal/session, you can use the container by entering `mace` directly:

+- `mace SimMACE`

+and it should show the program interface.

+**In the remaining part, we assume that the container is used in this way, but you can always switch to the form of `apptainer run`.**

+### Container contents

+The container contains MACE offline software and its dependencies:

+- `mace SimMACE`
+- `mace SimTarget`
+- `mace SimEMC`

-This image is built based on [RGB](https://hub.docker.com/r/zhaoshh/rgb), so **single-threaded** ROOT and Geant4 are also contained in this image, check them by
+This container is built upon [RGB](https://hub.docker.com/r/zhaoshh/rgb), so **single-threaded** ROOT and Geant4 are also contained in this container, check them by

-- `apptainer run rgb.sif root` (or `apptainer run rgb.sif root.exe` for Tianhe-2 version)
+- `mace root` (or `mace root.exe` for Tianhe-2 specialization)
-- `apptainer run rgb.sif geant4-config --version`
+- `mace geant4-config --version`

 Common build tools like GCC, CMake, and Ninja are also provided:

-- `apptainer run rgb.sif g++ --version`
+- `mace g++ --version`
-- `apptainer run rgb.sif cmake --version`
+- `mace cmake --version`
-- `apptainer run rgb.sif ninja --version`
+- `mace ninja --version`

+### Other usage

-Other usage should be the same as [RGB](https://hub.docker.com/r/zhaoshh/rgb).
+Other usage should be essentially the same as [RGB](https://hub.docker.com/r/zhaoshh/rgb).

 ## Pull command list